This website uses cookies

 The Financial Conduct Authority (FCA) has published its Annual Report and Accounts 2023/2024.
 The report is keen (laboured in places) to present the FCA as having had a strong year.
 In so doing, the FCA emphasises progress against predominantly qualitative developments, drawing on the new Consumer Duty, the FCA’s expanded remit to help support the UK’s international financial competitiveness, and a considerable escalation in actions against misleading adverts and unauthorised promotions.

-At the granular level however, the report’s numbers paint a more varied picture: a lack of follow-through in areas, and a regulatory and enforcement approach that is pushing-down costs onto regulated firms.
+At the granular level however, the report’s numbers paint a more varied picture: a lack of follow-through in some areas, and a regulatory and enforcement approach that is pushing-down costs onto regulated firms.

 An aggressive approach to crypto AML supervision